 Parameter Description Further information Application efficiency of irrigation system (%) The percentage of water applied via an irrigation system which is taken up by the plants.
 9.2.6 Application efficiency of rainfall (%) The percentage of rainfall that is assumed to be taken up by the plants.
 9.2.6 Crop Coefficient The crop coefficient is an agronomic multiplier used to determine the water usage requirement for a particular plant type.
-9.2.5 Monthly point potential Evapotranspiration (mm) Point potential evapotranspiration data from the Bureau of Meteorology.
-9.2.1 Monthly rainfall (mm) Rainfall data from the Bureau of Meteorology.
+9.2.5 Monthly point potential Evapotranspiration (mm) Point potential evapotranspiration data from The National Climate Database, hosted by NIWA.
+9.2.1 Monthly rainfall (mm) Rainfall data from The National Climate Database, hosted by NIWA.
 9.2.1 Percentage of zone undercover (%) This refers to the total percentage of the zone that will receive very little or no rainfall, as a result of being undercover.
 9.2.4